 2. Preacher Curl

-The preacher curl is an isolation exercise that is designed to target the biceps muscles.
+The preacher curl is an isolation exercise designed to target the long head of biceps muscles.

-It is typically performed using a preacher curl bench, and it can be done using a barbell, dumbbells or an EZ curl bar.
+It is typically performed using a preacher curl bench but can also be done using a barbell, dumbbells, or an EZ curl bar.

-The incline of the bench also helps to eliminate the use of the shoulders and back muscles, making the biceps work harder
+The incline of the bench helps eliminate the use of the shoulders and back muscles, which makes the biceps work harder.

-The preacher curl is traditionally the most common arm workout for men, and for good reason.
+The preacher curl is, without a doubt, the most common arm workout for men.

 How To Do